Esri/esri-leaflet/site/source/pages/api-reference/layers/dynamic-map-layer.md

 Render and visualize Map Services from ArcGIS Online and ArcGIS Server.
 L.esri.Layers.DynamicMapLayer also supports custom popups and identification of features.

+Map Servers are a way to expose the contents that make up a map as a web service and can expose different capabilites for exporting tiles images, querying and identifying features and more.

 ### Constructor

 <table>